jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 ### Setup Your Pod

 Before your cohort starts, make sure to place your team into the proper Pod on Progress Tracker.
 You will choose the pod based on the start date of the cohort.
+You can watch this [Pod Setup Video][pod-setup] and/or follow the instructions below.

 #### Progress Tracker Instructions